-2) NYU-ECNU Center for Computational Chemistry at NYU Shanghai, 3663 Zhongshan Road North, Shanghai, 200062, China a) Electronic mail: william.glover@nyu.edu harmonic repulsion potential to MM molecules at the boundary, whose location dynamically adjusts based on the outermost QM molecule.
-The magnitude of bias required to maintain QM/MM separation was however found to be large, so the authors cautioned against using FIRES with a large QM region or for the prediction of dynamical quantities.
+2) NYU-ECNU Center for Computational Chemistry at NYU Shanghai, 3663 Zhongshan Road North, Shanghai, 200062, China a) Electronic mail: william.glover@nyu.edu partitioning of the system's configurational integral into an inner and outer region, 43 FIRES adds a half-harmonic repulsion potential to MM molecules at the boundary, whose location dynamically adjusts based on the outermost QM molecule.
+The magnitude of bias required to maintain QM/MM separation and preserve ensembleaveraged structural quantities was however found to be large, and the authors cautioned against using FIRES with a large QM region or for the prediction of dynamical quantities.
 10 Shiga and Masia developed the Boundary based on Exchange Symmetry Theory (BEST) method which uses a carefully chosen bias potential to achieve QM/MM separation while preserving ensemble average quantities.
-12,13 However, similar to FIRES, a large magnitude of bias was required to maintain QM/MM separation, necessitating the use of small timesteps of 0.25 fs.
+13,14 However, similar to FIRES, a large magnitude of bias was required to maintain QM/MM separation, necessitating the use of small timesteps of 0.25 fs.
 These authors later developed Quasi-boundary based on Exchange Symmetry Theory (QUEST), which corrects for violations of exchange symmetry due to differences in the QM and MM potentials, at the expense of additional QM calculations on the exchanged particle configurations.
-42 They found these corrections improved the predictions of dynamical properties for a toy system compared to BEST: however, a QM/MM implemention of QUEST has not yet been described.
-The Boundary Constraint with Correction (BCC) method, developed by Takahashi and co-workers, applies a postprocessing correction to constrained QM/MM simulations to remove effects of the bias from equilibrium properties, when the bias potential itself is not constructed to preserve equilibrium properties; 19 however, no correction for dynamical properties was developed.
-Based on the current status of constrained QM/MM methods, it is evident that there is room for improvement, in particular with respect to reducing the magnitude of required bias so that dynamical quantities are minimally affected. at least in the inner QM region and for sub-diffusional timescales.
+44 They found these corrections improved the predictions of dynamical properties for a toy system compared to BEST; however, a QM/MM implemention of QUEST has not yet been described.
+The Boundary Constraint with Correction (BCC) method, developed by Takahashi and co-workers, applies a post-processing correction to constrained QM/MM simulations to remove effects of the bias from equilibrium properties, when the bias potential itself is not constructed to preserve equilibrium properties;20 however, no correction for dynamical properties was developed.